 You'll also develop your own business and marketing plans and concepts in lectures, workshops, coursework and group work.

-During your first year, you will study six core modules.
+During your first year, you will study five core modules.

 Marketing Fundamentals (core)